natalisvd/taskManager/README.md

 License

-Task Menedger is made available under the MIT License.
+Task Manager is made available under the MIT License.